Next Door to Prestige 8: Damage Control

 All Quiet on the Western Front (Edward Berger)

-I dragged my feet until the Academy forced my hand because I doubted it’d be anything I hadn’t seen in a war movie before.
-It’s not; its main distinction is how it modulates the tone and intensity of earlier films to greet an audience of 2022.
+I dragged my feet until the Academy forced my hand because I doubted it’d be anything I hadn’t seen before.
+It’s not; its main distinction is how it modulates the tone and intensity of earlier war films to greet an audience of 2022.
 The battle scenes are very well-directed and incredibly frightening, and its perspective on saber-rattling summons an anxiety that belongs to our time as much as 1918.
 But when a scene isn’t battle or politics—when it’s “merely” human interest—it lapses into blander, generic repetitions whose level of insight into the arbitrary/absurd nature of war can’t sustain how long it’s drawn out.
 I do wonder if the Academy is jealous.
 30 years ago, this is the sort of movie Hollywood would make itself.

 ✬✬✬✩✩